epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Files that are to be taken out from the system should be checked to ensure that they do not contain study data, only summary results.
 More detailed guidance can be found `here <https://ukdataservice.ac.uk/app/uploads/thf_datareport_aw_web.pdf>`__ and `here <https://re-docs.genomicsengland.co.uk/airlock_rules/#>`__.
 This guidance is very detailed, so a balance needs to be struck around what level of checking is needed.

 A standard check might be to look for participant IDs in the data export as this is clearly an indicator of individual level data.
+You could do this using a script in R or Python if the files are large.
+First create a list of the participant IDs from the data release, then search for these values in the data export.

 Often a more formal process is used where researchers have to submit a form with details about what the results are and how they relate to the project.
 There can be a service level agreement for the time taken to review requests.